 Speaking privately with one of their Followers, a Leader may speak some uplifting words and instill confidence within them, removing 1 Despair.
 The Leader may do this once per Follower per Event.

-A Follower gains a Discipline to resist any mental command or condition that would make them turn against or prevent from helping their Team or Leader, including Obey, Insanity, or Fear, refreshing on Rest.
+A Follower gains a use of Discipline and Nerve to resist any mental command or condition that would make them turn against or prevent from helping their Team or Leader.
+This ability refreshes on Rest.

 Additionally, a Follower may go to another member of the team and share the complete details of one of their Bonds, including the Vector of that Bond, and then have that member help them achieve that goal.
 Afterwards either of the Followers may remove Trauma, Despair, Exhausted, or Misery.